labhracorgi/mri-prepro-nipype/README.md

 - SNR/CNR: Just specify the parameters in the beginning of the "snrcnr_diagnostics.R" and run it.
 - T1 vs T2 --- Similarity measure: A simple histogram should suffice.

+##Tested on 5 cases to ensure that the code runs.
 ### Current issues:
 - None as of now.